Writing by Larry Feign | Home | Books | Blog | Contact

 TITANIUM WOMAN

-She didn't even ask for it.
+My wife is a better human being than I am.
+I admit it.
+The evidence is irrefutable and absolute.
+She has a Titanium Card and I don't.She didn't even ask for it.
 Like being awarded the Nobel Prize, she simply received an envelope in the mail informing her that she had been elevated from Gold to Titanium status in one bounding leap.
 Attached was her new card, which felt like plastic, but bore the word which signalled her entry into the most exclusive fellowship on earth: Titanium Woman and Man.

 At first I thought it was a joke.
 In fact, I used to make such jokes.
 Back in the days when it actually meant something--if you were a shallow, insecure snob with bad skin and self-esteem issues--to have a Gold credit card, any lunch or dinner gathering was bound to end with a game of plastic one-upmanship.

-"Here, let me pay with my GOLD card."
+"Here, let me pay with my Gold card."

-"No, just to make sure, I'll pay with my GOLD PREMIUM card."
+"No, just to make sure, I'll pay with my Gold Premium card."

 "Well, I wonder if they'll accept my PLATINUM ELITE PREMIERE PLUS at a dump like this."